Helafricanus bisulcus

 Helafricanus bisulcus is a jumping spider species in the genus Helafricanus.
-It was first described by Wanda Wesołowska in 1986 and is found in Namibia and South Africa.
+It was first described by Wanda Wesołowska in 1986 as Heliophanus bisulcus and is found in Namibia and South Africa.

 Distribution

 Helafricanus bisulcus is found in Namibia and South Africa.

 In South Africa, it is known from the Western Cape.
 Notable locations include Cape Agulhas, Cape Town, Fernkloof Nature Reserve, Jacobsbaai, Robben Island, Table Mountain National Park at Signal Hill, and Yzerfontein.

 Habitat and ecology

 Helafricanus bisulcus is a free-living plant-dwelling spider.
 Some specimens were found in the intertidal zone along rocky seashores, nested in crevices in rocks close to the seashore and nesting in the succulent Salicornia, a dominant vegetation component along rocky shores.
 The species inhabits the Fynbos biome at altitudes ranging from 7 to 71 m.

 Taxonomy

 Helafricanus bisulcus was originally described by Wesołowska in 1986.
 What had been designated the species Heliophanus villosus was recognised as the female of this species in 2003.
 The species was redescribed by Haddad and Wesołowska in 2013 and transferred to Helafricanus by Wesołowska in 2024.